Senate fails to advance Ukraine aid despite dire warnings from Biden

 President Biden said on Wednesday that Congress needed to approve funding for Ukraine before it leaves Washington for the holidays or it would strengthen the position of Russian President Vladimir Putin.

 "History's going to judge harshly those who turn their back on freedom's cause.
-We can't let Putin win," Biden said in remarks ahead of a procedural vote on the funding in the Senate on Wednesday – a vote that appears likely to fail.
+We can't let Putin win," Biden said in remarks ahead of a procedural vote on the funding in the Senate on Wednesday.

 The White House warned this week that it would run out of money for weapons and aid by the end of the month to support Ukraine's fight against Russia's invasion.